-Dedication to content that probes the depth of Jewish texts and ideas.
+Dedication to content that probes the depth of Jewish ideas and texts.

-Ambitious ideas that enable systemic change, where outcomes outweigh risks.
+Ambitious ideas that enable change where outcomes outweigh risks.

 Pragmatic opportunities to leverage capital and use assets more efficiently.

-Scalable solutions with potential for national and international expansion.
+Scalable work with potential for expansion and systemic change.

 Measurable results tracked over time that demonstrate meaningful change.

-Flexible processes designed to be responsive to our partners and the field.
+Flexible processes designed to be responsive to our partners and people.